Read Michel Foucault with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Foucault’s 7 greatest contributions to philosophy.

-The central claim is this: These contributions have significantly shaped contemporary thought, encouraging critical examination of how power, knowledge, and social practices intersect.
+In plain terms: These contributions have significantly shaped contemporary thought, encouraging critical examination of how power, knowledge, and social practices intersect.

-The added historical insight is that Michel Foucault is best read as a method of pressure, not only as a set of theses.
+Michel Foucault is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Power-Knowledge

-Annotation : Foucault introduced the concept of power-knowledge to illustrate the intertwined nature of power relations and the production of knowledge.
+Annotation: Foucault introduced the concept of power-knowledge to illustrate the intertwined nature of power relations and the production of knowledge.
 He argued that knowledge is not simply a tool of power but a form of power itself, influencing what is accepted as truth in society.

 Annotation